CESNET/libfds/README.rst

     # Optionally: doxygen pkg-config

-* Note: if ZSTD library (``libzstd-dev``) or LZ4 library (``liblz4-dev``), is not available for your distribution or you prefer to use libfds embedded versions of these libraries, you can pass additional option ``-DUSE_SYSTEM_LZ4=off``, resp. ``-DUSE_SYSTEM_ZSTD=off`` to ``cmake ..`` while building.
+* Note: if ZSTD library (``libzstd-dev``) or LZ4 library (``liblz4-dev``), is not available for your distribution or you prefer to use embedded versions of these libraries, you can pass additional option ``-DUSE_SYSTEM_LZ4=off``, resp. ``-DUSE_SYSTEM_ZSTD=off`` to ``cmake ..`` while building.